Zynga to acquire A Bit Lucky to roll out more complex games

-SAN FRANCISCO, Sept 17 Zynga Inc will acquire A Bit Lucky, a digital gaming studio known for Facebook-based titles like "Lucky Train."
+SAN FRANCISCO Zynga Inc will acquire A Bit Lucky, a digital gaming studio known for Facebook-based titles like "Lucky Train."

 Terms of the deal, announced on Monday, were not disclosed.